iotaledger/wasp/clients/apiclient/docs/BlockInfoResponse.md

 NewBlockInfoResponseWithDefaults instantiates a new BlockInfoResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAnchorTransactionId

-`func (o *BlockInfoResponse) GetAnchorTransactionId() string`

-GetAnchorTransactionId returns the AnchorTransactionId field if non-nil, zero value otherwise.

-### GetAnchorTransactionIdOk

-`func (o *BlockInfoResponse) GetAnchorTransactionIdOk() (*string, bool)`

-GetAnchorTransactionIdOk returns a tuple with the AnchorTransactionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAnchorTransactionId

-`func (o *BlockInfoResponse) SetAnchorTransactionId(v string)`

-SetAnchorTransactionId sets AnchorTransactionId field to given value.

 ### GetBlockIndex